centricconsulting/agent_c_framework/component_ref/01_core_components/human_pairing_general_component.md

 - **Stakeholder Impact**: When work affects external parties or commitments

 **Communication Patterns**:
-- **Propose, Don't Presume**: Present options and recommendations, await decision
+- **Propose, Do Not Presume**: Present options and recommendations, await decision
 - **Context Over Commands**: Explain rationale and tradeoffs, not just actions
 - **Transparent Progress**: Clearly communicate status, blockers, and next steps
 - **Explicit Validation**: Request explicit approval for major decisions or transitions